geekyed/Edward-Weston-CV/index.md

 - This team merged with another and my responsibilities widened.
 I was now part of a team that owned most of the services and browser extensions that support our most used UI, our UI for contact centre agents.
 As the team developed I pushed for improvements to the performance of this interface.
 I also extracted its core code from our monolith, enabling us to deploy it independently.
 Having identified an issue with communication between teams involved on this project, I set up a community of interest to allow us to share best practice and the future vision of the project.
 Around the time NVM were acquired by Vonage, I quickly took the opportunity to try and use the RTC offering from another company that Vonage had purchased, I convinced the business to allow our team to implement the work properly, saving us $3-4m a year that we were spending with our competitor at the time.

-- Due to a shift in the department to more stream aligned teams, my team was merged with another.
+- Due to a shift in the department to stream-aligned teams, my team was merged with another.
 The teams domain was assigned as the Agent Experience.
-I think my efforts to organize and update this area of the product had an impact on this decision.
+My efforts to organize and update this area of the product had an impact on this decision.
 Whilst in this team I have taken opportunities to lead technically with WebRTC and work in the UI as well as more generally in the team, gaining a promotion recognizing these efforts.

 ### Hewlett Packard _(2011 - 2013)_